 You’ve no doubt seen it: Someone crosses a busy Toronto street with their head down, hands busily texting or swiping away on their smartphone.
-Call them “distracted walkers”, “smartphone zombies”, or, the scientific term, “inattentive blindness”.
+Call them “distracted walkers”, “smartphone zombies”, or, the scientific term, victims of “inattentive blindness”.
 But no matter the label, it’s clear that not everyone is putting their best foot forward when crossing city streets, and that serious injuries for distracted pedestrians can be the result.

 The big debate is over what can be done about it.